 To date, the Fair Chance Act has primarily required California employers with five or more employees to (in short) wait until after a conditional offer of employment to inquire about or consider criminal history, conduct individualized job-related assessments before rejecting applicants due to criminal history, and follow a two-step notice process if action is taken based on the criminal history (similar in many ways to that of the Fair Credit Reporting Act).

-And, even if your organization doesn’t operate in California, it’s always good practice to keep a pulse on changing ban-the-box and fair employment laws in states like California and New York since they’re usually the earliest adopters of new workplace legislation and often represent what’s to (eventually) come for other states.
+Even if your organization doesn’t operate in California, it’s always good practice to keep a pulse on changing ban-the-box and fair employment laws in states like California and New York since they’re usually the earliest adopters of new workplace legislation and often represent what’s to (eventually) come for other states.

 Expanded Definitions for Employers and Applicants

-The updated FCA rules broaden the term “employer” beyond its present definition of “a labor contractor and a client employer.”
+The updated FCA rules broaden the term “employer” beyond its definition of “a labor contractor and a client employer.”
 Now, “employer” also encompasses “any direct or joint employer, any organization that assesses an applicant’s criminal record for an employer, or represents an employer either directly or indirectly; any staffing agency; and any group that chooses, acquires, or receives workers from a roster or availability list.”

 Additionally, while FCA regulations continue to exempt employers who are required by law to conduct criminal background checks, they now explicitly stipulate that that exemption does not apply to an employer if state, federal, or local law requires another entity, such as an occupational licensing board, to conduct the background check.